White Peak: Geology and soils

 The geology of the White Peak has its origins in the Carboniferous Period, when the area was under a shallow sea that was fringed by reefs, leading to thick deposits of shelly calcareous material.
 Over millions of years the area rose up and subsided several times, leading to muddy, sandy and peaty deposits overlying the calcareous shells.
 Compression turned the deposits into rock - the shells became limestone, and the overlying deposits became gritstone, shales and coal.
 Further uplifting and folding raised the area into an anticline (the Derbyshire Dome), then subsequent erosion removed the younger deposits to expose the limestone.
 The limestone consists of three types: pale grey, thickly bedded, gently dipping shelf limestone of much of the central plateau; darker grey, more thinly bedded, more folded basin limestone in the south west; and hard, unbedded reef limestone that forms cone-like hills on the plateau periphery.

 Limestone is porous, so caves, limestone gorges and dry valleys are common features of the area.
 The soils are mostly derived from loess deposited by cold winds in the last part of the last glacial period.
 Notable valleys in the White Peak include Dovedale, Monsal Dale, Lathkill Dale and the Manifold Valley.
 The area is of interest to geologists, since much of the underlying strata have been exposed by extensive quarrying, and can be seen in the old railway cuttings along the Monsal Trail through Monsal Dale and Millers Dale.

 Ecology

 The generally good quality loess soil means much of the area is agriculturally productive pasture, though hay meadows - containing species such as Rhinanthus minor (yellow rattle) and Galium verum (lady’s bedstraw)- occur in places.
 On steep slopes and higher points where soils are shallower and pasture improvement difficult, species-rich calcareous grassland can be found, containing species such as Orchis mascula (early purple orchid), Primula veris (cowslip) and Thymus serpyllum (wild thyme).
 On high ground leaching has resulted in acidic grassland - where Viola lutea (mountain pansy) and Vaccinium myrtillus (bilberry) occur - and, in a few places, remnants of limestone heath.
 Minimally grazed north-facing slopes of dales are a national stronghold of Polemonium caeruleum (Jacob's ladder), the county flower of Derbyshire.
+The White Peak is also a stronghold for ash woodlands, which became dominant in the dales as a result of dutch elm disease, agriculture, mining and quarrying.
+The outbreak of ash dieback has resulted in the planting of other limestone specialists including hazel, rock whitebeam, wych elm and lime.